margelo/react-native-worklets-core/docs/WORKLETS.md

 ### Parameters and Results

-Worklets can take parameters and return results:
+Worklets can take parameters and return results.
+Results are returned as promises.

 ```js
 const fibonacci = (num: number): number => {